 Iran warns protesters will 'pay the price'

-TEHRAN: Iran warned on Sunday that protesters will "pay the price" after a third night of unrest saw mass demonstrations across the country in which dozens were arrested and official buildings attacked.
+Tehran, Dec 31 (AFP) Iran today warned that protesters will "pay the price" after a third night of unrest saw mass demonstrations across the country in which dozens were arrested and official buildings attacked.

 Videos shared on social media showed thousands marching in towns and cities throughout Iran overnight.